IgorEvsin/ts_course/README.md

-# ts_course
-Definitive Guide to Time Series
+# Definitive Guide to Time Series